 |Estimated Nutrient Content|

-The third ingredient lists herring meal.
-Because it is considered a meat concentrate, herring meal contains almost 300% more protein than fresh fish itself.
+The fourth ingredient is fish meal.
+Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

 The sixth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.